Rozchmurzeni/pdf-printer/README.md

     "document": "base64_encoded_html"
 }
 ```
 With this payload you have to issue POST under `/print` endpoint in your aws gateway.
+Response will be a base64 encoded PDF.

 #### Format